 3. Learning outcomes

-Soft materials hanging on the walls.
-Cork art, felt boards etc can also look inviting!
+- Soft materials hanging on the walls.
+Cork art and felt boards can also look inviting!

 Introducing just one or two of these elements can make a big difference.
 Observe the changes in your students before and after using acoustic dampening and let me know if you noticed a difference in behaviour.